realworldocaml/book/en/maps-and-hashtables.md

 will work as expected, but once the order changes, the behavior will change.

-For this reason, it's preferable to avoid polymorphic compare for all but the smallest applications.
+For this reason, it's preferable to avoid polymorphic compare for serious applications.

 </warning>